-Keyless car entry is a luxury that is found on many modern vehicles but it is a feature that is putting you at risk from relay crime.
+Keyless car entry is a luxury that is found with many modern vehicles but it is a feature that is putting you at risk from relay crime.
 Car criminals are now using state of the art computers to hack into the cars computer/ecu, which allows them to start the vehicle and drive away in minutes.
+These devices that they are using can be found online and can be bought for very little, which is very worrying for us motorists.

-It is not just vehicles that have keyless entry features that are at risk.
-If your car has the ability to access the internet such as maps, it is at risk of relay crime.
+However, it is not just vehicles that have keyless entry that are at risk.
+If your car has the ability to access the internet such as maps, it is also at risk of relay crime.

 There are various methods of preventing relay crime with products such as a car key signal blocking pouch that prevents any signals being transmitted.
-This is just one of many techniques that you can use to prevent keyless car theft.
+However, the majority of people are turning to “old-school” tactics to act as a deterrent to criminals.

 How Does a Relay Attack Work?

-Rewind to 30 years ago and the main method of stealing cars was by hot wiring but you would still need to get inside the car somehow.
-A relay attack is the latest method that is much more simpler, which is quite worrying.
+Rewind 30 years ago and the main method of stealing cars was to hot wire it but you would still need to break into the car.
+A relay attack is the latest method that is far more simpler for the criminal and you do not need to force any entry to gain access.

-- Criminal #1 uses the transmitter to ping the cars locking system to impersonate the key
+- Criminal #1 firstly uses the transmitter to ping the cars locking system to impersonate the key.

-- The locking system responds and sends a signal that the key is meant to pick up and respond to.
+- After trial and error, the locking system will then respond and send a signal that the key is meant to pick up and respond to.

-- Criminal #1 then forwards the transmitting signal to criminal #2 who is near the house.
+- Criminal #1 then forwards the transmitting signal to criminal #2 who will be located near the house.

 - Criminal #2 uses his transmitter to send it on to the key fob where the relay sends back the correct response.
 This is then forwarded back to criminal #1’s transmitter and they will have full access of the locking system and ignition.